Kalangarai Vilakkam: Soundtrack

 The music was composed by M. S. Viswanathan.
 The song "Pallavan Pallavi" is set in Neelambari raga.

 Release and reception

 Kalangarai Vilakkam was released on 28 August 1965, and distributed by Emgeeyar Pictures.
 T. M. Ramachandran of Sport and Pastime criticised K. Shankar's direction, saying it was "not up to the mark" and also noted "In some of the places, his treatment is naive and bears marks of hurried work".
-Kalki appreciated Thambu's cinematography, particularly his photography of Mysore and Mamallapuram.
+Kalki appreciated Thambu's cinematography, particularly his capturing of Mysore and Mamallapuram.